Attendance

 Poor attendance affects children’s development in:

 We would like all our pupils to achieve excellent attendance and will support pupils with poor attendance.
-Here are some of the ways in which you can help our school achieve excellent attendance:
+It is vital that there is collaboration between home and school, ensuring that the children have the best attendance possible.

 In exceptional circumstances, leave may be granted, but this is at the discretion of the headteacher.
 If you would like to request leave, please do so in writing, for the attention of Mrs. Coates, via email at attendancematters@fraysacademytrust.org or by letter, via the school office.